-As the Syrian conflict grinds into its sixth year, the impact on millions of people has been tragic and indelible.
+As the Syrian conflict grinds into its eighth year, the impact on millions of people has been tragic and indelible.
 More than 12 million people have been displaced by the conflict, with 6 million remaining inside Syria, nearly 5 million in neighbouring countries, and over 1 million seeking asylum in Europe.
 The majority of refugees are hosted in Turkey, Lebanon, Jordan, Iraq and Egypt – with nearly 90 percent living outside refugee camps and with host communities.

 UN assessments have highlighted that the two primary drivers of displacement for Syrian are lack of safety and the loss of livelihood opportunities at home, which negatively impact people’s ability to afford food.
 Food is essential and an important source of stability.
 When families are able to afford and put food on the table, the need to move and leave home often diminishes.

 Working remotely is fast becoming the norm across many industries, with basic digital skills now a requirement for most jobs.
 WFP's new Tech for Food project aims to build digital skills that can empower those we serve to find work without being bound to a local market.
-This also means tapping into a growing global demand for lower-skilled, labour-intensive services such as data entry, data cleaning, image annotation, and photo tagging or editing.
+This also means tapping into a growing global demand for lower-skilled, labour-intensive services, such as data entry, data cleaning, image annotation, and photo tagging or editing.

 As a first step, Tech for Food provides digital skills through a tailored vocational training programme.
 Participants receive a six-week introduction to the basics of information technology, which is then followed by six weeks of advanced training.
 Participants learn how to use Microsoft Office, Adobe Photoshop, and other applications.
 Those in advanced programs are taught skills for front-end web design or 3D modelling software.
-In late 2016, WFP conducted a successful pilot training course with 100 refugees in Beirut, Lebanon, with women making up 60 percent of the first group of students.
-The pilot was conducted in partnership with the American University of Beirut (AUB).

 If your company or organisation is interested in providing digital work opportunities for Syrian refugees through Tech for Food, please contact firstname.lastname@example.org.